Corporate cybercrime is on the rise.

 “assumes that a breach is inevitable or has likely already occurred, so it constantly limits access to only what is needed and looks for anomalous or malicious activity.
 Zero Trust Architecture embeds comprehensive security monitoring; granular risk-based access controls; and system security automation in a coordinated manner throughout all aspects of the infrastructure in order to focus on protecting data in real-time within a dynamic threat environment.”

-In other words, the Zero Trust model operates by continuously verifying every user’s identity and integrity instead of simply trying to fortify the network's perimeter security.
-Different models of system integrity tend to assume any activity that occurs within the perimeter can be trusted, focusing solely on preventing outside attackers from gaining access.
-Though these methods have their merits, they leave your organization open to insider threats, which IBM estimates account for upwards of 60 percent of all attacks.
+In other words, the Zero Trust model operates by continuously verifying every user’s identity and integrity rather than simply trying to fortify the network's perimeter security.
+Different models of system integrity tend to assume any activity within the perimeter can be trusted, focusing solely on preventing outside attackers from gaining access.
+Although these methods have their merits, they leave your organization vulnerable to insider threats, which IBM estimates account for upwards of 55 percent of all attacks

 With the increase of hybrid and remote work in the current business environment, securing your network has never been more challenging.
 With distributed network architectures and work policies, your organization needs to protect not only your traditional perimeter but also remote users, cloud services, edge devices, and more.